shun-li-casia/robotics_sdk_tda4vm/docker/setting_docker_ros1.md

     ```
     user@pc:~/j7ros_home$ make scripts ROS_VER=1
     ```
-    If the Ubuntu PC uses a Nvidia GPU driver, please add one more argument `GPUS=y` as follows:
+    If the Ubuntu PC uses an Nvidia GPU driver, please add one more argument `GPUS=y` as follows:
     ```
     user@pc:~/j7ros_home$ make scripts ROS_VER=1 GPUS=y
     ```
-    Please make sure that two bash scripts, `docker_build_ros1.sh` and `docker_run_ros1.sh`, are generated.
+    Make sure that two bash scripts, `docker_build_ros1.sh` and `docker_run_ros1.sh`, are generated.

 2. To build the ROS 1 Docker image:
     ```
     user@pc:~/j7ros_home$ ./docker_build_ros1.sh
     ```
-    It will take several minutes in building the Docker image.
-Once "docker run" completes, the resulting Docker image can be listed with "docker images".
+    It may take some time to build the Docker image.
+Once the "docker run" completes, the resulting Docker image can be listed with `docker images`.

-3. ROS network setting: We need to set up two environment variables which will be passed to the Docker container and then used in configuring ROS network settings.
+3. ROS network setting: We need to set up two environment variables that will be passed to the Docker container and used to configure ROS network settings.
 Please update the following two lines in `setup_env_pc.sh`:
     ```
     export J7_IP_ADDR=<J7_IP_address>
     export PC_IP_ADDR=<PC_IP_address>